Irfan Sadik

-Irfan Sadik (born 12 January 1999) is a Finnish professional footballer who plays for Bulgarian Second League club Belasitsa Petrich as a striker.
+Irfan Sadik (born 12 January 1999) is a Finnish professional footballer who plays for Ykkösliiga club PK-35 as a striker.

 Club career

 On 13 January 2020, Sadik moved to Ykkönen club Mikkelin Palloilijat on a deal until the end of 2020.

 On 31 January 2023, Sadik returned to Lahti on a one-year deal.

 On 21 July 2024, Sadik moved to Bulgaria and joined Belasitsa Petrich in the Bulgarian Second League.

 Personal life

 Sadik's two older brothers, Berat and Burhan, are also footballers; the family are of Macedonian Albanian descent.
 He is a Muslim and fasts during Ramadan.